Set up Voice Control, VoiceOver and Siri on an iPhone for blind and visually impaired users

 Tips for using VoiceOver

-5. A three-finger tap is use to turn the screen curtain on and off.
+9. A three-finger tap is use to turn the screen curtain on and off.
 This won’t affect blind users, but helpers and I’ve found the curtain can be turned on and the screen will be black.
 Tap three times with three fingers to turn it on and off.
 On an iPhone with Face ID and no Home button, Drag one finger up from the bottom edge of the screen until you feel a vibration or hear two rising tones, then lift your finger.

-6. Once someone is used to using Voiceover.
-It’s worth suggesting they learn about the Rotor which enables commands for what is selected.
+10. Once someone is used to using VoiceOver, it’s worth suggesting they learn about the Rotor which enables commands for what is selected.
 For example, when you are browsing a web page it can be useful to use the Rotor to select Headings to navigate through headings on a web page by swiping left or right (if this has been selected in the Rotor menu option within Accessibility).
 Be warned that the Rotor is tricky initially since you have to use a gesture with the thumb and forefinger to rotate a dial that appears on screen.
 Learn more about the Rotor from Apple.

 Note that this is a fairly old clip before Siri was introduced.